rangle/ngCourse2/handout/07-pipes.md

 Stateless pipes are pure functions that flow input data through without remembering anything or causing detectable side-effects.
 Most pipes are stateless.
 The CurrencyPipe we used and the length pipe we created both are examples of a stateless pipe.

-Stateful pipes are the one which can manage the state of the data they transform.
+Stateful pipes are those which can manage the state of the data they transform.
 A pipe that creates an HTTP request, stores the response and displays the output, is a stateful pipe.
 Stateful Pipes should be used cautiously.

 Angular provides two stateful pipes AsyncPipe and JsonPipe.